-- There is a $25 tuition discount for each additional sibling enrolled at the UT Child Development Center.
+- UTCDC does not offer a tuition discount for siblings enrolled at the UT Child Development Center.

-- The Child Development Center maintains a minimum of 10 Level A spaces.
+- The Child Development Center maintains a limited number of 10 Level A spaces.
 If more families qualify, a waiting list will be established, and these families will pay Level B tuition rates until one of the lower tuition spaces becomes available to them.

 - The director and assistant director will review income documentation upon enrollment, and once every following year.

 - Appeals for reduced tuition due to special circumstances go through the Office of the Vice President for University Operations.

 - Families may have their tuition category reviewed during the year upon request.